Python String Encoding¶

 UnicodeDecodeError: 'utf8' codec can't decode byte 0x92 in position 48: invalid start byte

 Depending on what your code looks like, there are a few things that you can do to prevent errors like this.

 When to use the unicode header¶

-If your strings use escaped unicode characters (they looks like
+If your strings use escaped unicode characters (they look like

-you do not need add the header.
-If your strings like
+you do not need to add the header.
+If you use strings like

 'ØÆÅ' then you are required

 If you are using this header it must be the first line in your Python file.

 Unicode escape characters¶

 >>> print u'\u0420\u043e\u0441\u0441\u0438\u044f' Россия